Robert Knopwood

 Knopwood obtained seeds from England and was an early cultivator of wheat, oats, vegetables and fruit.
-As the population grew Knopwood's work increased, his salary was raised to £260 per annum in April 1817; but his health was not good and about this time Governor Lachlan Macquarie was complaining of his dissipation and inability to carry out his duties.
+As the population grew and Knopwood's work increased, his salary was raised to £260 per annum in April 1817, but his health was not good.
+About this time Governor Lachlan Macquarie was complaining of his dissipation and inability to carry out his duties.
 In 1821 Knopwood wrote to Macquarie asking that he might retire on full pay on account of his failing eyesight.
 His resignation was accepted on 7 September 1822, a pension of £100 per annum was granted, and Sir Thomas Brisbane, who had succeeded Macquarie, was authorised to make Knopwood "such a grant of land as may be considered fair and reasonable".
 Knopwood moved to the east side of the Derwent and died on 18 September 1838.

-Many years before Knopwood had adopted a little orphan girl about a year old of whom he became very fond.
+Many years before, Knopwood had adopted a little orphan girl about one year old, of whom he became very fond.
 Her daughter erected a tombstone in Rokeby churchyard to the memory of Knopwood which describes him as "a steady and affectionate friend, a man of strict integrity and active benevolence, ever ready to relieve the distress and ameliorate the conditions of the afflicted".